Marchen script

 The Marchen script was a Brahmic abugida which was used for writing the extinct Zhangzhung language.
 It was derived from the Tibetan script.

 Script

-As per McKay (2003), Zhang-zhung script has been modelled after Thonmi Sambhota's Tibetan script:
+As per McKay (2003), the Zhang-zhung script was modelled after Thonmi Sambhota's Tibetan script:

 "There is also a Zhang-zhung alphabet, but despite its rather unusual appearance to anyone who is unfamiliar with the Indo-Tibetan ornate style of lettering known as lan-tsha, one observes that it is modeled letter by letter upon Thon-mi Sambhota's alphabet of thirty letters."

 A number of scripts are recorded as being used for writing the Zhang-Zhung language: